 - Students are urged to complete the requirement over the period of five quarters.

-- Students may take as many PE activity classes as they desire, but only one unit, or five credits, will be counted toward the graduation requirement.
+- Students may take as many PE activity classes as they desire, but only one unit, or five 0.2-unit activities, will be counted toward the graduation requirement.

-- All activity courses may be repeated as often as desired, with the exception of PED 101, Mind/Body, which carries .4 units.
+- All activity courses may be repeated as often as desired, with the exception of Outdoor Leadership which carries 0.4 units.

-- Varsity athletes earn one activity credit per sport per academic year, and split seasons such as golf will award one activity credit for the academic year, whether the athlete participates in fall or spring or both.
+- Varsity athletes earn .25 units per sport per academic year, and split seasons such as golf will award one activity credit for the academic year, whether the athlete participates in fall or spring or both.
 Therefore, should a student play 4 seasons of a varsity sport, they will earn the full PE unit.
 (Effective academic year 2016-2017)

 - One activity credit for physical education may be granted for each six months of military service or each quarter of ROTC training.